seabro917/JND-project/README.md

 - Bitrate modeling: Model the relationship between [QP](https://trac.ffmpeg.org/wiki/Encode/H.264) value (compression parameter of H.264 scheme) and video bitrate.
 - Algorithm proposal: Design and implement a video compression algorithm based on JND and bitrate, compromising between user visual experience and cost of resources.
 Given a PDF model, a bitrate constraint, and a SUR (satisfied user rate) constraint, the proposed algorithm can return the JND point such that, when the original video is compressed with this JND point, the compressed video is able to satisfy all the specified constraints and maximize users' visual experience as much as possible at the same time.

+> ***P.S.*** The satisfied user ratio (SUR) is the fraction of users that do not perceive any distortion when comparing the original image to its compressed version.
+In other words, it implies the fraction of users that will ***not*** notice the artifacts in the compressed video, i.e., ***"satisfied"*** by the compressed video in terms of visual experience.

 I also wrote a GUI APP which summarized all the above works, it mainly contains three tabs - correspond to the three major works: